Micro0x00/Bug-Bounty-Platforms/README.md

-# Bug Bounty Platforms other than Facebook and Twitter Platforms :purple_heart:
+# Bug Bounty Platforms other than Hackerone and Bugcrowd Platforms :purple_heart:

 | Name  | link |
 | ------------- | ------------- |